Russian

 Program Philosophy

-In the Russian program we believe that in order to learn most effectively, you need to immerse yourself in the language and culture you are studying to maximize your opportunities to experience how language is used in real-life contexts and to use it yourself.
-This is why we will speak almost entirely in Russian from day one of all our Russian language classes, even when discussing grammar.
+In the Russian program, we believe that to learn most effectively, you need to maximize your opportunities to experience how language is used in real-life contexts and to use it yourself.
+That’s why we create opportunities for you to speak the language and will frequently speak to you in Russian from day one.

 Program Structure

-Russian language program offers courses in two tracks: traditional (for students who began learning Russian in a classroom, virtual or real) and heritage track (for students who have learned or been exposed to Russian at home or in the community).
+Russian language program offers courses in two tracks: traditional (for students who began learning Russian as a foreign language in a classroom, virtual or real) and heritage track (for students who have learned or been exposed to Russian at home or in the community).

 Advising

-For more information about Russian language program, specific courses, Penn Foreign Language requirement and placement testing, study abroad and other language immersion opportunites, contact Dr. Maria Alley, the Language Program Coordinator.
+For more information about Russian language program, specific courses, Penn Foreign Language requirement and placement testing, study abroad and other language immersion opportunites, contact Dr. Djamilia Nazyrova at https://rees.sas.upenn.edu/people/mila-nazyrova.

 Co-curricular programming

 Students of Russian at Penn may take advantage of a wealth of co-curricular activities sponsored by the Department, the student-led Russian club, and by other units at Penn, including weekly informal conversation gatherings (Russian Tea), lectures, language competitions, film screenings, parties and more.
-Check our calendar for listings of specific events and dates.
+Check our Events page for a list of specific events and dates.

 Language Immersion and Study Abroad